ibachrachel/Module_20_Project/README.md

-# Final Project: Collaborate Capstone
-### Group Number 5: Saturday Night Five
+# Capstone Project: Life Expectancy Analysis using Linear Regression

 ## ![#2874A6 ](https://via.placeholder.com/15/2874A6/2874A6.png) Content Navigator
 <details>